End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Related Work

 Most recent (state-of-the-art) approaches are fully convolutional and predict keypoint heatmaps (e.g.,~\cite{ sun2019deep,zhang2020distribution,newell2017associative,cao2017realtime, cheng2020higherhrnet}).
 Recently, Yang et al. proposed TransPose, a top-down method, which predicts heatmaps as well, but by using attention after a CNN encoder~\cite{yang2020transpose}.
-Transformers were also used for 3D pose and mesh reconstruction on (single) humans, which achieved state-of-the-art on Human3.6M~\cite{lin2020METRO}.
-Extending this work, we build on DETR~\cite{carion2020end}, to propose an end-to-end trainable pose estimation method for multiple instances that directly outputs poses as vectors (without heatmaps).
+Mao et al. applies a top-down transformer architecture with the difference that it is directly regresses the poses (for single persons)~\cite{mao2021tfpose}.
+A regression-based method is also proposed by the authors of~\cite{li2021pose} building a two-stage network consisting of a person-detection transformer (pre-trained DETR~\cite{carion2020end}) and a keypoint-detection transformer.
+Transformers were also used for 3D pose and mesh reconstruction on (single) humans, which achieved state-of-the-art on Human3.6M~\cite{zheng20213d, lin2020METRO}.
+Extending this work, we build on DETR~\cite{carion2020end}, to propose an end-to-end trainable pose estimation method for multiple instances that directly outputs poses as vectors (without relying on any heatmaps).
 To cast pose estimation as a hierarchical set prediction problem, we adapt the pose representations of CenterNet~\cite{Dang2019} and Single-Stage Multi-Person Pose Machines~\cite{nie2019single}.

-\section{The POET model}
+\section{The POET Model}

-The overall POse Estimation Transformer (POET) model is illustrated in Figure~\ref{fig:idea}.
-Our work is closely related to DETR~\cite{carion2020end} and fundamentally extends this object detection framework to multi-instance pose estimation.
-Like DETR, POET consists of two major ingredients: (1) a {\it transformer-based architecture} that predicts a set of human poses in parallel and (2) a {\it set prediction loss} that is a linear combination of simple sub-losses for classes, keypoint coordinates and visibilities.
+Our work is closely related to DETR~\cite{carion2020end} and fundamentally extends this object detection framework to multi-instance pose estimation by introducing a novel loss function and a pose representation that, combined, can tackle the difficulties faced in multi-instance pose estimation, such as non-visible bodyparts.
+POse Estimation Transformer (POET) consists of two major ingredients: (1) a {\it transformer-based architecture} that predicts a set of human poses in parallel (Figure~\ref{fig:idea}a) and (2) a {\it set prediction loss} that is a linear combination of simple sub-losses for classes, keypoint coordinates and visibilities.
 To cast multi-instance pose estimation as a set prediction problem, we represent the pose of each individual as the center (of mass) together with the relative offsets per bodypart.
 Each bodypart can be occluded or visible.
 POET is trained to directly output a vector comprising the center, relative bodyparts as well as (binary) bodypart visibility indicators (Figure~\ref{fig:idea}b).
+The POET architecture contains three main elements: a CNN backbone that extracts features of the input images, an encoder-decoder transformer and a pose prediction head that outputs the set of estimated poses.